MLB at Field of Dreams: MiLB at Field of Dreams

 On April 21, 2022, Minor League Baseball (MiLB) announced the inaugural MiLB at Field of Dreams game, a High-A contest in Dyersville between teams of the Midwest League.
 On August 9, the Quad Cities River Bandits hosted and defeated the Cedar Rapids Kernels, 7–2.
 The teams used historical franchise names for the contest, Davenport Blue Sox and Cedar Rapids Bunnies, respectively.

 Future

-MLB will not host a game at the ballpark in 2023 due to construction around the site.
+MLB did not host a game at the ballpark in 2023 due to construction around the site.
 Future plans include converting the site into a youth baseball and softball complex that one day would also have a hotel.
 Iowa Governor Kim Reynolds confirmed that there will be another round of public funding to build a permanent stadium at the site.
 Former MLB player Frank Thomas, who is part of the group that owns the property, did not rule out the possibility of future MLB games at the site after 2023.

+In 2024, there was a similar game between the San Francisco Giants and St. Louis Cardinals held at Rickwood Field in Birmingham, Alabama.
+A similar game was played at Bristol Motor Speedway in Bristol, Tennessee in 2025 between the Cincinnati Reds and Atlanta Braves.

+The next game at the Field of Dreams will take place during the first game in the series between the Philadelphia Phillies and the Minnesota Twins on August 13, 2026.